Frequently Asked Questions About Therapy

 Eye Movement Desensitization and Reprocessing (EMDR)

-The theory: When a trauma occurs, it seems to get locked in the brain with the original images, sounds, thoughts, feelings, and sensations.
+The brain is as mysterious as the ocean, we have have a lot of thepries about how distressing memories and trauma works in the brain.
+With EMDR, the theory is that when a deeply distressing event occurs, the experience may become traumatic.
+The distressing memories get locked in the brain with the original images, sounds, thoughts, feelings, and sensations.
 This “locked information” is what often gets triggered by something the person hears, smells, or sees that might remind them of the trauma.
-The locked information is often responsible for feelings of anxiety, helplessness, hopelessness, fear, anger, and other strong emotions.
-The locked information may be inappropriately coloring their perceptions and actions in similar present circumstances.
-They may react negatively to certain places, activities, authority, groups, new learning experiences, or whatever aspects are evident in that memory.
-These are really the emotions connected with the old experience that are being triggered.
+This distressing sensory information is often responsible for thoughts and feelings of anxiety, helplessness, hopelessness, fear, anger, and other strong emotions.

-The goal is to process the sensory information and locked information and to unlock it.
+The goal is to process the sensory information until it is no longer distressing.
 The goals are to have you remember the distressing memory or trauma but not experience the old emotions or sensations in the present.
 The person can be informed by their memories, but not controlled by them.

-The process: Adults -Before beginning EMDR, I will teach you some calming and grounding techniques that we can use together when the therapy gets too intense, or when we are closing a sessions.
+Before beginning EMDR, I will teach you some calming and grounding techniques that we can use together when the therapy gets too intense, or when we are closing a sessions.
 In EMDR we use eye movements or tapping, called bilateral stimulation, to unlock the system and allow the brain to process the experience and unconscious beliefs or thoughts.
-We are sitting with the sensory images and exploring how it feels in the person’s body and what emotions are coming up for them.
 It is not required to talk about the details of the traumatic events.
 Your brain is doing the healing work through the bilateral stimulation.
-In session, we work to help you to notice the effects of the trauma as if you are a passenger on a train through your memories and are merely looking through the windows of the scenery, instead of reliving the memory and stopping the train and getting immersed in the scenery.

-Risks: In between sessions, your brain is still processing in the background.
-Memories – the same or different - may come up as triggers.
+In between sessions, your brain is still processing in the background.
+Memories – the same that we are working on or different, related memories - may come up as triggers.
 Feelings may become more intense and depressive or PTSD symptoms might increase a little bit.
-When the memory is processed either outside of or inside of session, these symptoms will decrease, especially those associated to the original memory that was being processed.
-EMDR may trigger you and your body in session when intense memories show up.
-We can stop the eye movements or tapping at any time to use on of these techniques.
-The important thing to remember about this therapy is that you are always in control.
-I am just guiding you through the process.
+When the memory is processed either outside of or inside of session, these symptoms will decrease over time, especially those associated to the original memory that was being processed.

 Watch the EMDRIA video on how EMDR therapy works, what it is like, and how widely it is recognized.